 - 1. In the table above, find the version of Media Server that you are upgrading from. - 2.
-Run the corresponding upgrade script for your database, using the same command syntax as used to create the database (see the following topics): - Set Up a PostgreSQL Database on Windows, on page 40 - Set Up a PostgreSQL Database on Linux, on page 44 - Set Up a MySQL Database on Windows, on page 48 - Set Up a MySQL Database on Linux, on page 51
+Run the corresponding upgrade script for your database, using the same command syntax as used to create the database (see the following topics): - Set Up a PostgreSQL Database on Windows, on page 42 - Set Up a PostgreSQL Database on Linux, on page 44 - Set Up a MySQL Database, on page 50

-Run the upgrade script using the psql command-line tool (for PostgreSQL databases) or the mysql command-line tool (for MySQL databases).
+NOTE: Run the upgrade script using the psql command-line tool (for PostgreSQL databases) or the mysql command-line tool (for MySQL databases).
 The script contains instructions that are only supported when the script runs through these tools.

-3. Start Media Server 12.3, and run training and analysis as normal.
+3. Start Media Server 12.4, and run training and analysis as normal.